-Egypt's Pharaohs consistently interfered with the affairs of Palestine in order to secure trade routes.
+Egypt's Pharaohs consistently interfered with the affairs of Canaan in order to secure trade routes.
 Ancient Egypt geography was dominated by desert regions to the west, east, and south.
 To the north lay the Mediterranean Sea.
 Great trade routes led across the Sinai into the heartland of Canaan.
 It was vital Egypt exert some influence in the region in order to prosper through relations with eastern powers.

 The Egyptians wished to exploit these trade routes and to provide a zone of security between Egypt and the eastern powers of Mesopotamia.
-Ancient Egypt geography dictated the easiest route of invasion lay in the north, across the Sinai.
-Thus, Palestine, especially the Negev, and southern Canaan, was of keen interest to the Egyptian Pharaohs.
+Ancient Egypt geography dictated the easiest route of invasion lie across the Sinai.
+Canaan, especially the Negev, was of keen interest to the Egyptian Pharaohs.

 The geography of ancient Egypt is composed of two geographical regions, Upper Egypt and Lower Egypt, with modern day Cairo acting as the divider.

 North of Cairo deep alluvial sediments deposited by the Nile formed a great Delta.
 Ancient Egypt geography used to consist of many branches flowing from the Nile into this region.
 Today, however, only two branches remain.

 Great cities such as Sais and Bubastis emerged from this region, along with the Biblical cities of Pithom and Raamses (Exodus 1:11).
 The northeast Delta is the closest part of Egypt to Israel.
 Throughout the history of Israel and Egypt commerce, war, travel and trade have flowed freely between these two regions.